jacobharmon43/Unity-CharacterController2D/README.md

 # Unity2DCharacterController
-A simple character controller to handle moving objects with collisions in unity.
+A simple rigid character controller for Unity written in C# that doesn't use physics.
+Has a very similar API to the CharacterController for Unity3D

+Does not handle triggers or anything else, that is on the end user to implement in their own way.
+Its very easy to do, I just don't want to clutter this code if possible.

 Usecase:
 Lots of Character Controllers I find online are over the top and complicated.
 Or rely on built in Unity Physics.